openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

 on(type: 'publishFail', callback: Callback&lt;{ publishId: number, reason: number }&gt;): void

-Subscribes to the **'publishFail'** event.
-The application will be notified when the information of a device fails to be published.
+Subscribes to device information publication failures.

 > **NOTE**<br>This API is deprecated since API version 11.
 There is no substitute API.